trishume/sympy-wiki-with-svn/GSoC-2011-Application-Sean-Vig.md

 ## Timeline

-The specifics of each of these steps is outlined in the implementation.
+The specifics of each of these steps is outlined in the overview and implementation.

 During the official time frame of the Summer of Code, I have no other serious commitments and can easily commit to the required 40 hours of work per week and I'll put as much free time as I can into working this project because of the interesting subject matter.